sculpin/sculpin.io/source/getstarted.md

     cd ~/myblog
     sculpin install

-If you get permisson errors, you may need to run this command as your root user:

-    sudo sculpin install

 You are now ready to start the server, and add content to your new Sculpin site.

 ---